How To Convert 3 Phase Welder To Single Phase – All Guideline

 Once you have identified the wires, you need to disconnect the three phases and re-wire the welder using the single-phase wiring diagram.
 You’ll also need to change the control panel settings to match the single-phase wiring settings.

 If you’re unsure how to do this, consult a professional electrician for assistance.
 Once you have completed the wiring, your 3-phase welder should work on single-phase power.
 Converting a 3-phase welder to a single phase can seem daunting, but with the right guidance, it can be done.
-Here is an ultimate guideline on how to convert your 3-phase welder to a single phase:
+Here is a details guideline on how to convert 3 phase welder to single phase:

 Tools You Will Need